Trump Administration

 Key Relationships

 The two documented connections anchoring this dossier differ in nature and strength.
 The connection to World Liberty Financial is assessed as strong.
-Analysis of SEC docket records indicates approximately 21 crypto enforcement cases were dropped (a 60% reduction) while the Trump family earned over $1 billion from WLFI token sales and related crypto ventures, aligning regulatory power with personal financial outcome Connection #2180, 6.
-Financial records show WLFI’s revenue structure routes funds through Trump-family entities 7.
+SEC docket records show approximately 21 crypto enforcement cases dropped (a 60% reduction) over the same period the Trump family earned over $1 billion from WLFI token sales and related crypto ventures — an alignment of regulatory power with personal financial outcome Connection #2180, 6.
+Financial records indicate WLFI’s revenue structure routes funds through Trump-family entities 7.

 The connection to Kirkland & Ellis is assessed as medium strength: K&E committed to a $125 million pro bono legal services arrangement with the Trump 2.0 administration while K&E alumni hold senior DOJ positions Connection #1703.
 K&E partner Mark Filip became Deputy Attorney General in 2008 during the active Epstein NPA review; former K&E Of Counsel William Barr served as Trump’s first-term Attorney General; and K&E partners Lefkowitz and Ken Starr negotiated Epstein’s 2008 non-prosecution agreement.
 The firm’s institutional relationships span both Epstein-era DOJ matters and Trump administration DOJ personnel.